-World stocks climbed further out of their August hole on Monday, lifted by signs of earlier-than-expected recovery in Japan and a growing belief that shares may now be cheap.
+World stocks climbed further out of their August hole on Monday, lifted by signs ofa quick rebound in Japan and a growing belief that shares may now be cheap.

 European shares, however, failed to keep early gains and dropped into negative territory.

 Gold and the Swiss franc, two of the main beneficiaries of recent global risk aversion, fell.

 Investors were also weighing calls by Italian Economy Minister Giulio Tremonti for a more coordinated response to the euro zone debt crisis, including the creation of euro bonds, against an immediate rejection of the idea from Germany.